rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 **Figs. 4, 5** & **6** use regression and classification to examine sensory and mnemonic coding for objects and context in hippocampal neurons recorded during the associative memory task.

-All data for these analyses can be accessed in the `Associative Memory Trial Type` directory.
+All data for these analyses can be accessed in the `Associative Memory Trial Data` directory.

 ## More details